EvertonTomalok/temporal-poc/README.md

 go run ./cmd/worker
 ```

-The worker will listen on the task queue `signal-collector-task-queue`.
+The worker will listen on the task queue `primary-workflow-task-queue`.

 ### 2. Run the Client